Lakefront skyline views with more than enough outdoor space.

 Things to Know

 Parking is a breeze here.
-Most residents find easy street parking, or have driveways.
+Most residents find easy street parking or have driveways.
 Commuting via car is equally easy: with downtown just a stone's throw away and quick access to the highway.
-There are no Light Rail stops here, however there are a few bus stops.
-Sloan’s Lake apartments aren’t skyscrapers, instead this neighborhood is sprinkled with low-rises, mid-rises, and residential homes.
+There are no Light Rail stops here; however, there are a few bus stops.
+This neighborhood is sprinkled with low-rises, mid-rises, and residential homes.